John Holford Scott (Scott-Tucker) (1854–?1918)

 At the time of the 1881 census (which was two years before he obtained his BA), Scott (26) was an assistant schoolmaster at a small school (for about 15 boys aged from 9 to 13) at 10 & 11 Louisa Terrace in Littleham, North Devon.

-Scott married his wife Margaret Tucker, who was born at Slapton in Devon in 1852/3, in the Kingsbridge registration district of Devon during the second quarter of 1884.
+In the second quarter of 1884 Scott married his first wife Margaret Tucker (born at Slapton in Devon in 1852/3) in the Kingsbridge registration district of Devon.

 Scott was elected Oxford Diocesan Secretary of the Church of England Temperance Society (CETS) with effect from 15 October 1886, and the family moved to 83 Wellington Square, Oxford, where it was based.
 Scott spoke at meetings all over Oxfordshire, and the following report was published in Jackson’s Oxford Journal on 10 December 1887 about a meeting at Steeple Barton: